paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ### Custom Assets as Configuration
 The most common use for scriptable objects is to ignore the scriptable part and use them as configuration containers.
 A Custom Asset is a file within the project.
 This file contains a reference to the script and serialised copies of all the data as added in the Unity editor.

 You can safeguard the serialisable data by making it a private `[SerializeField]` and using accessors to allow reading.
-Alternatively you can use them as seed data and change them during program execution.
+Alternatively, you can use them as seed data and change them during program execution.

 ```C#
 class MyData : CustomAsset {